Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: MODEL

-The effective Hamiltonian $H^{(N)}_{\mathrm{bulk}}(\varepsilon)$ in the bulk space is deduced from Eq.
-(6) without any perturbation or power expansion.
-The effect of the surface on the bulk subbands are thus completely retained.
-In so doing we can reach the region around $p=p_{D}$, onto which the DP spiral is projected, even though the energy gap is known to be nearly closed up for infinitely large $N$.
-Because $H^{(N)}_{11}$ is zero in Eq.
-(1), the coupling term $-H^{(N)}_{21}\bm{(}H^{(N)}_{11}-\varepsilon\bm{)}^{-1}H^{(N)}_{12}$ in Eq.
-(6) has non-vanishing elements at the two diagonal corners only, given by $(vp)^{2}/\varepsilon$.
-Therefore, the coupling is almost absent from the vicinity of $K$ with $p\approx0$ and $\varepsilon\approx\beta_{1}\gg0$, where the effective Hamiltonian is identical to the block with respect to the bulk subspace:
+For the bulk subbands, here we construct a non-perturbative effective Hamiltonian from Eq.
+(11) without using any perturbation procedure or power series expansion.
+In so doing we can reach the region around $p=p_{D}$, even though the bulk gap is, regarding the DP spiral, expected to be nearly but not exactly closed up in the bulk limit for arbitrarily large finite $N$.
+Therefore, the effective bulk Hamiltonian $H^{(N)}_{\mathrm{bulk}}(\varepsilon)$ is given by